Is radiofrequency / RF microneedling treatment painful?

 The fact is that properly applied radiofrequency treatment does not have to be painful

-Radiofrequency has been safely and effectively used for decades in physiotherapy before being adapted for use in aesthetic treatments, based on the principle of “never crossing the pain threshold”.
+Radiofrequency has been safely and effectively used for decades in physiotherapy before being adapted for use in aesthetic treatments, based on the principle of ‘never crossing the pain threshold’.

-The “no pain” principle still remains the pillar of properly applied radio frequency today, both in beauty and physiotherapy.
+The ‘no pain’ principle still remains the pillar of properly applied radio frequency today, both in beauty and physiotherapy.

 How should a proper radiofrequency treatment feel?

-At the clinic we have been using deep-acting, high-power radiofrequency and in the last ten years - and over thousands of sessions - it has been consistently pain-free and side effect-free (99.5% of the time), despite the high power used.
+At the clinic we have been using deep-acting, high-power radiofrequency and in the last 14 years - and over thousands of sessions - it has been consistently pain-free and side effect-free (99.5% of the time), despite the high power used.

 • Most people find it comfortable and some actually doze off for a few minutes, if they are too tired